-] THIS AGREEMENT , made and entered into this day of , by and between the FLATHEAD COUNTY BOARD OF COMMISSIONERS Flathead County, Montana, Party of the First Part and hereinafter referred to as the COUN VTY, and (Name of Developer) a (Individual, Company or Corporation) ocated a at (Street Address/P. O. Box) (City, County, State, Zip) Party of the Second Part and hereinafter referred to as DEVELOPER.
-WITNE ESSETH: THAT WHEREAS, the Developer is the owner and developer of a new subdivision) ion known ocated a at (Location of Subdivision) and, Name o WHEREAS, the County has conditioned it's approval of the final plat of, upon the conditions as set forth ary Plat approval of the Subdivision being completed; and condition WHEREAS, at least 65% of the total improvement cost of improvements require ns of plat approval, as cited in 'Exhibit A', have been expended by the developer ments installed within the subdivision, as certified in 'Exhibit B'; and his time WHEREAS, all required improvements, as cited in 'Exhibit A', have not been coe, and the Developer wishes to bond for the completion of those improvements set A'; and orovide a WHEREAS, the Flathead County Subdivision Regulations require that a subdivide a financial security of 125% of the estimated total cost of construction of said ments as evidenced by an estimate prepared by a licensed public engineer include as 'Exhibit B'; and the sum WHEREAS, the estimated total cost of construction of improvements to be bonded of \$ ed for is NOW THEREFORE, in consideration of the approval of the final plat of said Subdivision by the County, the Developer hereby agrees as follows: a The Developer shall deposit as collateral with the County a Letter of Credit, or other acceptable collateral as determined by the Flathead County Board of Commission amount of \$ Said Letter of Credit or other control has an expiration date of at least sixty (60) days following the date set for control the improvements, certifying the following: ers, in the ollateral a a.
-That the creditor guarantees funds in the sum of \$ the estimated cost of completing the required improvements in \\\\\.
-(Name of Subdivision)
+THIS AGREEMENT, made and entered into this day of, 20 , by and between the FLATHEAD COUNTY BOARD OF COMMISSIONERS of ad County, Montana, Party of the First Part and hereinafter referred to as the COUNTY, and Taure (Nome of Developer) (Name of Developer) a (Individual, Company or Corporation) ocate l at (Street Address/P. O. Box) (City, County, State, Zip) Party of the Second Part and hereinafter referred to as DEVELOPER.
+WITI JESSETH: THAT WHEREAS , the Developer is the owner and developer of a new subdivision know as (Name of Subdivision) ocate l at(Location of Subdivision) and, WITEDEAS the County has conditioned it's approval of the final plat of Nom WHEREAS, the County has conditioned it's approval of the final plat of INaiii Drolin of Subdivision), upon the conditions as set forth in the inary Plat approval of the Subdivision being completed; and rieiiii mary Frat approval of the Subdivision being completed, and WHEREAS, at least 65% of the total improvement cost of improvements required as ions of plat approval, as cited in 'Exhibit A', have been expended by the developer on mpro vements installed within the subdivision, as certified in 'Exhibit B'; and WHEREAS, all required improvements, as cited in 'Exhibit A', have not been completed a his tii ne, and the Developer wishes to bond for the completion of those improvements set forth in it A'; and WHEREAS , the Flathead County Subdivision Regulations require that a subdivider shall - e a financial security of 125% of the estimated total cost of construction of said - vements as evidenced by an estimate prepared by a licensed public engineer included nerew th as 'Exhibit B'; and WHEREAS, the estimated total cost of construction of improvements to be bonded for is ha cu n of \$ ne su ΠΟΙ Φ NOW THEREFORE, in consideration of the approval of the final plat of said Subdivision by the County, the Developer hereby agrees as follows: Subdivision by the County, the Developer hereby agrees as follows: 1 The Developer shall deposit as collateral with the County a Letter of Credit, or other •• acceptable collateral as determined by the Flathead County Board of Commissioners, in the amount of \$ Said Letter of Credit or other collateral shall have an expiration date of at least sixty (60) days following the date set for completion of the improvements, certifying the following: a.
+That the creditor guarantees funds in the sum of \$ the estimated cost of completing the required improvements in Name of Subdivision)